scikit-learn-contrib/hiclass/README.md

 predictions = pipeline.predict(X_test)
 ```

-## Step-by-step walk-through
+## Step-by-step walkthrough

-A step-by-step walk-through is available on our documentation hosted on [Read the Docs](https://hiclass.readthedocs.io/en/latest/index.html).
+A step-by-step walkthrough is available on our documentation hosted on [Read the Docs](https://hiclass.readthedocs.io/en/latest/index.html).

 This will guide you through the process of installing hiclass within a virtual environment, training, predicting, persisting models and much more.